science-collective/scoping-review/doc/protocol.md

 ## Analysis Plan
 ### Data analysis approach
+Narrative synthesis?

 ### Data analysis process
+Cochrane Handbook

 ### Credibility strategies
+Screening to be conducted by two independent researchers Narrative synthesis to be conducted by several co-authors

 ### Please provide a short rationale for why you selected particular strategies and how they are appropriate given your study's aim(s), or specify your credibility strategies if not on the above list